-Don't leave notes with your passwords to various sites on your computer or desk.
-People who walk by can easily steal this information and use it to compromise your account.
-If you decide to save your passwords in a file on your computer, create a unique name for the file so people don't know what's inside.
-Avoid giving the file an obvious name, such as "my passwords."
-If you have a difficult time remembering multiple passwords, a trusted password manager may be a good solution.
-Spend a few minutes checking out the reviews and reputations of these services.
+Don't leave notes with your passwords to various sites on your computer or desk, where people can easily steal them and use them to compromise your accounts.
+If you choose to save passwords in a file on your computer, create a name for the file that won't give it away.
+If you have a difficult time remembering multiple passwords, use a trusted password manager.
+Be sure to spend a few minutes checking out reviews and reputations of password manager services.

 Add an extra layer of security

 Once you’ve created a password, you can add an extra layer of security by enabling 2-Step Verification.
 2-Step Verification requires you to have access to your phone, as well as your username and password, when you sign in to your Google Account.
 This means that if someone steals or guesses your password, they still can't sign in to your account because they don't have your phone.
 Now you can protect yourself with something you know (your password) and something you have (your phone).

 For more information on keeping your account secure, visit our Account Security Checklist.